 - It takes time to write blog posts, upload pictures, and comment on your blog – keep in mind that it will get in the way of actually traveling.

-- If you hope to monetize your blog give you supplementary funds, know what you’re getting into – it’s NOT easy to make money from your blog despite what all the ebooks tell you.
+- If you hope to monetize your blog to give you supplementary funds, know what you’re getting into – it’s NOT easy to make money from your blog and takes a lot of hard work.

 If you want to start a blog to stay in touch and connected with everyone from home and have a great account of your trip, it is a great way to do that.
 I encourage anyone who is interested in writing and photography to give it a shot, but it can easily turn into a part-time (or full-time depending on what you want out of it) job.
 There’s nothing wrong with spending a portion of your trip blogging, just so long as you are comfortable doing so.